-DEPARTMENT Y-MISCELLANEOUS Superintendent
+DEPARTMENT Y - MISCELLANEOUS

-Rule 1.
-Poster must be 22"x 30".
-On the back of the poster, mark the upper right-hand corner with 4-H'ers name, age (as of Jan.
+Superintendents: Dominic Mishler, Jessica Mishler Rule 1.
+Poster must be 22" x 30".
+On the back of the poster, mark the upper right-hand corner with the 4-H Member's name, age (as of Jan.
 1st of the current year), address, and county.
-If exhibit is a display, maximum size cannot exceed a standard commercial 3'x 4' tri-fold display board.
+If exhibit is a display, maximum size cannot exceed a standard commercial 3' x 4' tri-fold display board.